Marketing Strategy

 • Google in 2020: From Everyone's Search Engine to Everyone's Competitor - Rand Fishkin from SparkToro (and formally MOZ) is a favorite source of ours around here for all things SEO.
 Keep an eye on Rand, and you inevitably keep an eye on Google.
 Check out this latest presentation on how Google is expected to change the web landscape this year.

-• Google - Sometimes you just gotta go straight to the horse’s mouth.
-Google’s team covers major updates and answers important questions directly on their blog.
+• Google - Sometimes you gotta go straight to the horse's mouth.
+Google's team covers major updates and answers important questions directly on its blog.

 3. "I will learn a new programming language."